ronenhamias/RabbitMQ-gateway/README.md

-// Acuire proxy to the microservice from any member (see scalecube microservices for more info).
+// Acquire proxy to the microservice from any member (see scalecube microservices for more info).
 GreetingService service = gateway.proxy()
     .api(GreetingService.class)
     .create();